Self-Publishing Tips from one of the UK's Bestselling Authors

 And not just books in your genre, either.
 Read about story structure and what makes a good book.
 Read about the art of writing (although see point 7 here, too) and keep improving all the time.
 On the marketing front, read ‘Write, Publish, Repeat’ by Johnny B Truant and Sean Platt for all the self-publishing tips I want to share in this article but don’t have room for.
 Also read Nick Stephenson’s books on publishing and marketing, and take a look at Mark Dawson’s Facebook course.
 Do them in that order, too, as they focus on different stages of the publishing process.

 Forget ‘creative writing’ courses

 You want to learn how to write?
 Write, then write some more.
 Read, then write again.

 They’ll box you into learning someone else’s style of writing — not yours.
 You only become a better writer by writing more.
 I can say one good thing for creative writing courses, however: They’re a fantastic way for failed writers to make the money they haven’t been able to make by selling books.
 Think on that for a few moments.

 Do you want to know the reason why there are tens of thousands of newly self-published books hitting Amazon every week?
 And why most of them will never go anywhere?
 It’s because their authors firstly don’t follow the tips above, and/or give up when their first books don’t sell as well as they expected.
 This is an industry that rewards the persistent.
 Keep writing, keep releasing, and keep promoting.
 You’ll get there.

 You can get your own copy of Adam's latest thriller, Her Last Tomorrow here.

-Agree with Adam’s methods?
-Do you have your own secret tips to self-publishing success?
-Share them here, or ask Adam any question, by leaving a comment below!
+Agree with Adam's methods?
+Do you have your own secret self-publishing tips?
+Share them here, or ask Adam any question in the comments below!